Introduction: Business Analyst Skills and Competencies

 - Facilitate career development: The underlying competencies help business analysts to identify areas for improvement and plan for career development.
 This can help to increase job satisfaction and retention.

-The underlying competencies outlined in the BABOK® are important to a business analyst because they help to ensure consistent performance, promote collaboration, and support continuous improvement and career development.
+The underlying competencies ensure consistent performance, promote collaboration, and support continuous improvement and career development.
 They provide a framework for success that can help business analysts to be effective in their role and contribute to the success of their organisation.

 The BABOK® defines 6 key groups of competencies that a business analyst is expected to possess.
 Use this list to identify areas that you may need to develop for further development.